List of Cradle of Filth members

 Cradle of Filth are an English extreme metal band from Suffolk.
-Formed in 1991, the group originally consisted of lead vocalist Dani Filth (real name Daniel Davey), guitarist Paul Ryan, bassist Jon Kennedy (real name Jon Pritchard), keyboardist Benjamin Ryan (brother of Paul Ryan), and drummer Darren "Daz" Gardner.
-The band's current lineup includes Filth alongside drummer Martin "Marthus" Škaroupka (since 2006), bassist Daniel Firth (since 2012), guitarists Marek "Ashok" Šmerda (since 2014) and Donny Burbage (since 2022), and keyboardist and female vocalist Zoe Marie Federoff (since 2022).
+Formed in 1991, the group originally consisted of vocalist Dani Filth (real name Daniel Davey), guitarist Paul Ryan, bassist Jon Pritchard, keyboardist Benjamin Ryan (brother of Paul Ryan) and drummer Darren "Daz" Gardner.
+The band's current lineup includes Filth alongside drummer Martin "Marthus" Škaroupka (since 2006), bassist Daniel Firth (since 2012), and guitarist Donny Burbage (since 2022).

 History

-1991–1998
+1991–1999

-Cradle of Filth (COF) was formed in 1991 by Dani Filth with Paul Ryan, Jon Kennedy, Benjamin Ryan and Daz Gardner.
-After recording their first demo Invoking the Unclean, released in January 1992, the group added second guitarist Robin Graves (real name Robin Eaglestone) who debuted on their second demo tape Orgiastic Pleasures Foul.
-Shortly after its release, Kennedy left and Graves switched to the role of bassist, with Paul Allender brought in to take over on second guitar.
+Cradle of Filth (COF) were formed in 1991 by Dani Filth with Paul Ryan, Jon Pritchard, Benjamin Ryan and Daz Gardner.
+After recording their first demo Invoking the Unclean, released in January 1992, the group added second guitarist Robin Graves (real name Robin Eaglestone), who debuted on their second demo tape Orgiastic Pleasures Foul.
+Shortly after its release, Pritchard left and Graves switched to the role of bassist, with Paul Allender brought in to take over on second guitar.
 The new lineup released Total Fucking Darkness at the end of 1992, after which Gardner left the group.
 He was replaced by William "Was" Sarginson.
-During a tour alongside Emperor in 1993, Sarginson was replaced by Nicholas Barker.
+During a tour alongside Emperor in 1993, Sarginson was replaced by Nick Barker.
 Around the same time, the band added Andrea Meyer as their first female backup vocalist.

 During the tour with Emperor, COF signed with new label Cacophonous Records.
 Later in 1993, they recorded their debut full-length album The Principle of Evil Made Flesh, which was released early the next year.
-After touring throughout 1994, COF recorded their planned second album for Cacophonous in 1995, with Sarah Jezebel Deva (real name Sarah Ferridge) taking over from Meyer and former bassist Jon Kennedy returning in place of Graves.
+After touring throughout 1994, COF recorded their planned second album for Cacophonous in 1995, with Sarah Jezebel Deva (real name Sarah Ferridge) taking over from Meyer and bassist Jon Kennedy joining in place of Graves.
 However, due to legal disputes the album was not released, and the band eventually parted ways with the label, during which time the Ryan brothers, Allender and Kennedy all left the band.
 The collection was later released as Dusk and Her Embrace: The Original Sin in 2016.
-During the autumn, guitarist Stuart Anstis, returning bassist Graves, and keyboardist Damien Gregori all joined.
+During the autumn, guitarist Stuart Anstis, returning bassist Graves, and keyboardist Damien Gregori all joined the band.

 With their new lineup, COF released V Empire or Dark Faerytales in Phallustein on Cacophonous and Dusk and Her Embrace on Music for Nations in 1996.
 Gian Pyres (real name Gianpiero Piras) took over as second guitarist during the recording of Dusk and Her Embrace, but did not perform on the album.
 In the summer of 1997, Gregori was dismissed from the group.
 He was replaced by Les "Lecter" Smith, who debuted along with Pyres on 1998's Cruelty and the Beast.